lyokha/nginx-healthcheck-plugin/README.md

 during the next time period of *T*.

 And here the active health checks come into play!
-They merely move the time of the last check of failed peers forward periodically, say every 5 seconds, which makes Nginx unable to return them back to the valid peers.
+They merely move the time of the last check of failed peers forward periodically, say, every 5 seconds, which makes Nginx unable to return them back to the valid peers.
 So, do they keep staying failed forever?
 No!
 The active health check tests them every those 5 seconds against its own rules and recover them when the check passes.